mcccclean/emoji-mood/README.md

 You can see the thing in action at [@emoji_mood](http://twitter.com/emoji_mood).

+This bot tries to be [ethical](http://tinysubversions.com/2013/03/basic-twitter-bot-etiquette/) so its input filtering is pretty enthusiastic.
+It will completely ignore any tweets that include an @reply, to avoid butting in to private conversations, and will also discard anything that falls foul of [dariusk/wordfilter](https://github.com/dariusk/wordfilter).
+It'll also ignore any tweets containing a link, and it only monitors English tweets.

+This means sometimes it'll be filtering out the majority of the tweets using an emoji, and when its monitoring a less-used emoji this means it'll only have a small handful of inputs.
+To avoid just recreating tweets verbatim, it'll just stay silent until it's got at least 10 input tweets.

 ## Actually using it

 To run it, you'll need to set up the config object in `config/default.js`